About Goose Down

 You may notice that I do not mention Siberia as a source of goose down.
 That's because, while some small quantity of down does come from the Ukraine (bordered by Poland and Hungary), there is no goose down that comes from Siberia.
 So called "Siberian Goose Down" is a myth.

 Feathers are often confused with down by the average person.
 But there are important differences to note.

 As mentioned above, feathers have quills (the center shaft).
 "Flight" feathers are found on the wings or tail of the bird and will vary greatly in size, from quite small to over a foot long.

 The quills in flight feathers are relatively straight and are not very flexible.
 Flight feathers are often cut up into small pieces and are used as an inexpensive fill for furniture and lower quality "down" bedding.

-Body feathers are small and have a flelible springy curved quill.
+Body feathers are small and have a flexible springy curved quill, like the feather shown above.
 This type of feather is often blended with down and used in better quality bedding, such as the feather and down blends found in our Alto™ & Stratus™ featherbeds.
 Feathers do not have a "fill power" rating.

 White vs. Gray Down

 Down can vary in color, from white to dark gray depending on the age of the bird and the season in which the down was harvested.

 The color of down does not affect its ability to insulate - in other words, a dark gray down will insulate just as well as a white down of the same size cluster and maturity.